Census in Nepal

 The National Census of Nepal is conducted every ten years to collect information about the demographic, social, economic and other parameters.
-The first census in Nepal was done in 1911 using a traditional approach.
-Since 1952/54 the census was done by adopting modern scientific methods.
+The first census in Nepal was conducted in 1911.
+The first four censuses were conducted during Rana period using a traditional approach and merely considered as headcounts.
+The censuses since 1952-54 have been conducted using modern scientific methods.
 At present, the census is carried out by the Central Bureau of Statistics under the National Planning Commission.
 The census is a mandatory process to be carried out every 10 years as per the Article 281 of Constitution of Nepal.